amrsm2007/Movie-Trailer-Website/README.md

 ======
 You can now create a list of your  movies objects in entertainment_center.py

-the run it your shell to creat html file contain your favorite movies and you can show there trailer by clinving on movie image
+then run it on your shell to creat html file contain your favorite movies and you can show there trailer by clinving on movie image

 =====